Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/03e-transfer-learning-exercise.md

-# Exercise: Build a CNN
+# Exercise: Apply Transfer Learning With CNNs

 In this exercise, your will be implementing transfer learning to retrain models that have been trained on the ImageNet dataset in order to perform classification on the CIFAR dataset.